Buzze11/ioBroker.atlas-scientific-ezo-i2c/README.md

 For pH Sensor following states are listening for changes:
 * "Temperature_compensation" -> Sets the temperature compensation
-* Calibrate_Clear -> Set to true to clear sensor calibration.
+* "Calibrate_Clear" -> Set to true to clear sensor calibration.
 Will be set to false automatically after calibration was cleared.
-* Calibrate_Low -> Set a dot separated value e.g. 4.0 to run the low calibration with desired value.
+* "Calibrate_Low" -> Set a dot separated value e.g. 4.0 to run the low calibration with desired value.
 Will be cleared after calibration automatically
-* Calibrate_Mid -> Set a dot separated value e.g. 7.0 to run the low calibration with desired value.
+* "Calibrate_Mid" -> Set a dot separated value e.g. 7.0 to run the low calibration with desired value.
 Will be cleared after calibration automatically
-* Calibrate_High -> Set a a dot separated value e.g. 10.0 to run the low calibration with desired value.
+* "Calibrate_High" -> Set a a dot separated value e.g. 10.0 to run the low calibration with desired value.
 Will be cleared after calibration automatically

 ### ORP-Related funtionalities & Settings